DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Experiments

-Performance comparison is shown in Tab. \ref{tab:performance}, where we have $\eta = 3.3\%$ and $\varepsilon = 3N$ in DNN2LR as the optimal hyper-parameters.
+Performance comparison is shown in Tab. \ref{tab:performance}.
 On most datasets, different kinds of feature crossing methods can achieve somehow improvements on the performances of LR.
-AutoFM performs better than FM and HOFM, for it can select partial useful cross features instead of using all possible cross features.
-As shown in the experimental results, AutoFM outperforms DNN on Criteo and Movielens, but can not achieve good performances on other datasets.
-This may indicate that, the product-based similarity calculation in factorization-based methods is not suitable for all kinds of feature interactions.
 Among the three deep learning-based methods, CrossNet performs relatively poor.
-CIN and Self-attention achieve relatively good performances on Criteo and Movielens, but can not constantly performs well on all datasets.
-Nevertheless, as discussed in Sec. \ref{sec:DL}, these deep learning-based methods are not globally interpretable, and can not explicitly generate cross features.
-Similarly, GBDT+LR performs well on Employee and RW1, but fails on other datasets.
-CMI+LR, as a searching-based method, has relatively poor overall performances.
+Meanwhile, CIN and Self-Attention achieve relatively good performances, but can not outperform DNN in average.
+Nevertheless, as discussed in Sec. \ref{sec:related:FC}, these deep learning-based methods are not globally interpretable.
+Similarly, GBDT+LR has near but lower performances compared with DNN.
+CMI+LR, as a second-order searching-based method, has relatively poor overall performances.
 This may caused by the fact that the CMI metric can not guarantee the effectiveness of generated cross features.
-Meanwhile, AutoCross+LR outperforms DNN on Employee, Adult and Criteo, but performs poor on wide datasets.
+Meanwhile, AutoCross+LR outperforms DNN on Employee and Criteo, but performs relatively poor on wide datasets.
 This is because that, on wide datasets with too many feature fields, data for training the field-wise LR model for evaluating a candidate cross feature field will be too little to produce reliable results.
 This causes the failure of AutoCross on wide datasets.
-Clearly, DNN2LR is the only method that can constantly achieve powerful performances on all datasets.
-Moreover, we have conducted significance test, which indicates that DNN2LR stably outperforms DNN, as well as other feature crossing methods, on both public and real-world datasets.
-As pointed in previous works \cite{cheng2016wide,guo2017deepfm,yuanfei2019autocross}, improvement in AUC can lead to great commercial benefits.
-In a word, the effectiveness of DNN2LR is strongly verified by results on $5$ public datasets, as well as $2$ real-world datasets.
+Clearly, DNN2LR is the only method that can constantly achieve powerful performances and outperform DNN and compared feature crossing methods on all datasets.
+We have also run DNN2LR $10$ times with different parameter initialization and conducted significance test, which indicates that DNN2LR stably outperforms DNN, as well as other feature crossing methods, on both public and real-world datasets.